Eomm/blog-posts/posts/03-to-production.md

 ### Encapsulation

-Fastify helps you to apply the separation of concerns design principle thanks to its encapsulation system.
+Fastify helps you apply separation of concerns design principle thanks to its encapsulation system.
 This lead to applications more secure and better structured.

 > Is your database connection available where it is not necessary?